opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/04_getting_involved/sharing_embedding_data_visualizations.rst

 Sharing & embedding data visualizations
 =======================================

 Below each visualization are displayed 3 tabs: Share, Embed and Widget.
-These tabs contain links or pieces of code that allow to share or embed the visualization either elsewhere on the portal or in another website.
+These tabs contain links or pieces of code that allow to share or embed the visualization either elsewhere on the portal or on another website.

 .. admonition:: Important
    :class: important